quinn-dougherty/agile-bets/README.md

+Given a one-day hackathon pass, turned out to be more of a three day thing.
+Currently abandoned.

 # Agile Bets Action (incomplete)

 Certainly not feature complete, and not the UX it could be.
 Also might break, and might not ever get reasonably finished.